 Important: This course is no longer accepting applications for entry in 2022 as the course is now full.

 NQAI Level 8 degree with an overall degree result of H2.2 and with a H2.1 in one subject is required (GPA 3.0 or equivalent overall).

-Please note the IELTS score of 6.5 or equivalent if applicable.
+Please note the IELTS score of 7.0 or equivalent at least is expected, if applicable.

 1 year, full-time